kalimawiki/blog-writing/content/posts/the-economics-of-api-imports-in-vietnam_-cost-analysis,-tariffs,-and-incentives-for-pharma-companies-2025-11-06.md

 As Vietnam accelerates its push to become a regional hub for pharmaceutical manufacturing, Active Pharmaceutical Ingredient (API) imports continue to play a central economic role.
 APIs are the essential chemical or biological compounds that give medicines their therapeutic effect — and for Vietnam, they represent both a strategic dependency and an economic opportunity.

-Although Vietnam’s pharmaceutical market exceeded USD 7 billion in 2023 and is forecast to surpass USD 10 billion by 2030 (IMARC Group, 2024), the country still imports nearly 90% of its API requirements, primarily from China and India.
+Although Vietnam’s pharmaceutical market exceeded USD 7 billion in 2023 and is forecast to surpass USD 10 billion by 2030[^1], the country still imports nearly 90% of its API requirements, primarily from China and India.
 This reliance impacts not just production continuity but also the cost structure, pricing strategy, and profit margins of domestic pharmaceutical manufacturers.

 This article breaks down the economics behind Vietnam’s API imports — analyzing cost components, import tariffs, logistics and supply chain expenses, and government incentives designed to encourage both cost efficiency and local API production.
 It also discusses emerging strategies that Vietnamese pharma companies are adopting to balance dependency with sustainability.